strautomator/web/README.md

 # Strautomator Web

-This is Strautomator's web frontend, built with Nuxt + Vuetify.
+This is Strautomator's web frontend, built with NuxtJS + Vuetify.
 It depends on the [Strautomator Core](https://github.com/strautomator/core) to run.
 Please make sure you read the docs for the Core first before proceeding with the Web setup.

 ## Settings